 Test run 2041 performs a QM/MM optimization using the polarized-embedding scheme that allows the self-consistent mutual polarizations between the QM and MM subsystems near the boundary for the $CH_2OH-CH_2OH...H_2O$ complex at the QM/MM level.
-The PS is the one of the $CH_2OH$ group, for which the QM/MM boundary at one side going through the covalent C-C bond and at the other side separating from the $H_2O$ molecule without passing through a covalent bond.
-The SS includes the other $CH_2OH$ group and the $H_2O$ .
+The PS is the one of the CH_2OH group, for which the QM/MM boundary at one side going through the covalent C-C bond and at the other side separating from the H2O molecule without passing through a covalent bond.
+The SS includes the other CH_2OH group and the H2O.
 The QM level is HF/MIDI!, and the MM force field is OPLS-AA.
 The RC scheme is used to treat the QM/MM boundary where it passes through the covalent bond.
 The covalent bond.
 The covalent bond.
-The covalent bond.
-The covalent bond and the quere boundary where it passes through the covalent bond.
-The charge equalization is done by using the QEq-BT method with two polarizable groups $H_2OH$ and $H_2O$ and with the parameters input by the user.
+The covalent bond and at the other side separating from the H2O and with the parameters input by the user.